ditrit/leto-modelizer-api/README.md

 | PORT                            | No, default: `1337`                                         | 1337                                                  | The network port number on which a server process listens for incoming connections from clients.                                                    |
 | NODE_ENV                        | Yes                                                         | prod                                                  | Indicate the name of your .env file you want to use.                                                                                                |

+## Github configuration

+In order for the API to work properly, you need your (enterprise) github to be properly configured to use leto-modelizer-api with leto-modelizer.

+Here are the steps to follow to configure it:
+- Log in to your github account.
+- Go to: Settings > Developper Settings > OAuth apps
+- Create a new OAuth app, if needed.
+- Copy the `client ID` and use it for `OAUTH_APP_CLIENT_ID` field in leto-modelizer-api.
+- Generate a `client secret` (or use the existing one), copy it and use it for `OAUTH_APP_CLIENT_SECRET` field in leto-modelizer-api.
+- Fill the `Homepage URL` and the `Authorization callback URL` with your leto-modelizer URL, for instance `http://localhost:8080/` for dev settings.

 ### Build

 Create a `[env_name].env` file in the root of the project directory to store your